cfpb/design-system/docs/pages/featured-content-modules.md

           * Visual is always in a 16:9 ratio

           * 15px of left, right, and bottom padding around all content in the FCM

+          ### Video thumbnails

+          * For videos, a 60x60 px play button appears in the center of the image area (horizontally and vertically centered).
+Make sure the subject of the thumbnail image is not awkwardly obscured by the play button.
+In particular, make sure that no faces are covered by the play button.
+This may require a photo composed with the subject on the left or right side of the image.
   - variations:
       - variation_code_snippet: >-
           <section class="o-featured-content-module">